 Each channel has its own KPI.
 At the same time, metrics are what impact the KPIs.
-Organizations take a glance at metrics and any plan such as financial plan accordingly to improve these metrics and meet the KPIs.
-An example is that there is ROI KPIs for the specific channel.
+Organizations take a glance at metrics and any plan such as a financial plan accordingly to improve these metrics and meet the KPIs.
+An example is that there are Return on investment (ROI) KPIs for the specific channel.
 Be that as it may, take a look at engagement measurements and income metrics to change techniques to hit key measures and hit the general KPIs.

 You can not make KPIs if you don’t know what you want to achieve in business.
 We can say increase CTA by 20% this year.
 We estimate metrics by having an insight on what we want to do and what tools will be useful.
 Now while making a plan, we check other metrics that can be part of our KPI.

 While calculating KPI, every company uses a different frequency.
 It all depends on the company’s level.
 Some organizations measure it daily, while others reckon it weekly.
 Some organizations measure monthly on the executive level.